-- Content Development – With our guidance, you will develop content that supports your end-users needs and organizational objectives.
+- Content Development – The focus is on developing content to support your end-users needs and organizational objectives.

-- Site Building – Staging sites are made available for your team to input and test content before launch.
+- Site Building – Staging/Dev sites are made available for your team to input and test content before launch.

-- Layout & Presentation – We work with you to select templated design elements that support your content, messaging and user tasks.
+- Layout & Presentation – We provide standard design elements to support your content, messaging and user tasks.

-- Usability – Iterative usability studies with end users helps identify last minute improvements to ensure that your site is effective, engaging and easy to use.
+- Usability – You may lead usability studies with end users helps identify last minute improvements to ensure that your site is effective, engaging and easy to use.

-- Implementation – After site launch, we assist you in validating usability and measuring outcomes.
+- Implementation – After site launch, your focus shifts to validating usability and measuring outcomes.